Behind the Scenes of Ducati's Triumphant Return to Pikes Peak 2018

 I talked to Carlin Dunne a couple days after the race.
 I wanted him to explain what it feels like to be the best in the world at something.
-This was what he said:
+This is what he said:

 "Well, I don't know about that, but I can tell you what my morning was like: up early, had my coffee, started my day with a customer yelling at me that I sold her a defective tire because she ran her Vespa over a nail."

 That's when I realized something that was probably well known to other people at the race, those who know more about these things: Carlin Dunne, fastest man up Pikes Peak in 2018 and for five years the fastest ever to do so, has a day job.
 He sells motorcycles and scooters at a dealership that he owns in Santa Barbara, a moneyed coastal community north of Los Angeles.
 Ducati's Pikes Peak team is, essentially, a volunteer effort.
-It's a reminder that wealth and fame often don't come from being the best at something difficult, but from being the most recognizable at something popular.
+It's a reminder that wealth and fame don't often come from being the best at something difficult, but from being the most recognizable at something popular.
 These are entirely different propositions—different skill sets.
-True excellence often toils in obscurity.
+True excellence often toils in relative obscurity.

-But, stupidly perhaps, I pushed on: Most people will never know what it's like to be the best at something, I said, and you yourself spent many years not being the best at this particular thing, until all of a sudden you were.
+But, stupidly perhaps, I pushed on: Most people will never know what it's like to be the best at something, I said, and you yourself spent many years not being the absolute best at this particular thing, until all of a sudden you were.
 So what does that feel like?